surya4682/secure_coding/README.md

 The securecoding folder contain the unsecured codes and contain the randomizer.sh which is not input validated

-The randomizer folder condain the code for randomizer.sh which input validated for NUID and NEU Email ID
+The randomizer folder condain the code for randomizer.sh which  is input validated for NUID and NEU Email ID

 The 16 unsecured codes in securecoding folder are secured in the respective N11** folders which contain the secure code